m4k3r-org/wp-cluster/wp-content/plugins/wp-cluster/readme.md

   - "modules" should probably be excluded from repositories to allow WordPress-based control.
   - sites (blogs) within a network that are not part of the same organization should be logically seperated by "site"

-## Changelog

-### 0.3.0
- - Added check for UPLOADBLOGSDIR to be defined or wp_die().
- - Added support for UPLOADBLOGSDIR when configuring media path and URL.

 ## Overview

 ## Recognized Constants